pgroonga/pgroonga.github.io/overview/index.md

 # Overview

-PGroonga is an extension for PostgreSQL.
+PGroonga is a PostgreSQL extension.
 PGroonga provides a new index that uses [Groonga](http://groonga.org/).

 Groonga is an embeddable super fast full text search engine.
 It can be embedded into MySQL.
 [Mroonga](http://mroonga.org/) is a storage engine that is based on Groonga.
 Groonga can also work as standalone search engine.

-PostgreSQL doesn't support CJK full text search by default.
+As default, PostgreSQL isn't capable for CJK full text search.
 But you can use super fast CJK full text search by installing PGroonga.

 ## Related extensions

 There are some extensions that implements CJK ready full text search:

   * [pg_trgm](http://www.postgresql.org/docs/9.4/static/pgtrgm.html)
-    * It's bundled in PostgreSQL but it's not installed by default.
+    * It's bundled with PostgreSQL but it's not installed as default.
-    * You need to change pg_trgm source code to support CJK.
+    * You need to change pg\_trgm source code to support CJK.

   * [pg_bigm](http://pgbigm.osdn.jp/)
     * It supports CJK without changing source code.
-    * It requires [Recheck](http://pgbigm.osdn.jp/pg_bigm_en-1-1.html) to remove false positives.
+    * It requires [Recheck](http://pgbigm.osdn.jp/pg_bigm_en-1-1.html#enable_recheck) to remove false positives.
     * Recheck is slow for many hits case.
-Because Recheck does sequential search against records found by by index search.
+Because Recheck does sequential search against records found by index search.
     * If you disables Recheck, you may get false positives.

 PGroonga supports CJK without changing source code.